Layr-Labs/eigenlayer-contracts/docs/middleware/BLSRegistryCoordinatorWithIndices.md

 }
 ```

 If any of the quorums is full (number of operators in it is `maxOperatorCount`), the operator must provide the public key of an operator which it has more than `kickBIPsOfOperatorStake` than (measured in basis points) and that out has less than `kickBIPsOfTotalStake` than the entire quorum's stake.
 The provided operators are deregistered from the respective quorums that are full which the registering operator is registering for.
-Since the operators being kciked may not be the operators with the least stake, the RegistryCoordinator requires that the provided operators are signed off by a permissioned address called a `churnApprover`.
+Since the operators being kicked may not be the operators with the least stake, the RegistryCoordinator requires that the provided operators are signed off by a permissioned address called a `churnApprover`.
 Note that the quorum operator caps are due to the cost of BLS signature (dis)aggregation onchain.

 Operators register with a list of
 ```